philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 1. Upon mission completion, the AI will issue the following message:
     > `Mission complete.
 All systems are green.
 The mission log and blueprint have been updated.
 Awaiting Operator review and final deployment confirmation.`
 2. The Operator will conduct a final review and acceptance testing.

+### Rollback Protocol
+In the event of a critical failure post-deployment, a rollback to the previous stable version will be initiated.
+The AI will be responsible for executing the rollback and providing a post-mortem analysis within one operational window.

 ---